learn-co-curriculum/oo-ruby-refactoring-cli-gem/README.md

   * use `rescue` to pinpoint source of error
   * create logic to prevent the error stemming from different tags in final article
 * implement our new functionality throughout the app
-  * use our new logic to obtain and output the storis in cli class
+  * use our new logic to obtain and output the stories in cli class
   * add functionality to scrape individual article
-* realize how efficiant our app is now that we've utilized Object Orientation
+* realize how efficient our app is now that we've utilized Object Orientation
- * a story object now has power and convenenit methods
+ * a story object now has power and convenient methods
 * commit and examine github diff post refactor

 ## Code